Save the date! November 7th through the 15th, 2020!

 HERE’S WHAT IS HAPPENING DURING THE 2020 FIELD OF HONOR®

 Grab your cameras and bring some tissues!
-Once again, the 16-foot observation platform is being provided by our sponsor, K-Tec!
+Once again, the 16-foot observation deck is being provided by our sponsor, K-TEK!
 This year, it will be placed front and center to get a full view of the awe-inspiring flags on the field.
-Our thanks to K-Tec for providing it!
+Our thanks to K-TEK for providing it!

 A Painted Flag on the Field provided by the Rotary Club of Georgetown will be an amazing sight at the forefront of the sea of flags flying in honor of our heroes.

-THE WALL OF HONOR display of the fallen Central Texas heroes from Operation Iraqi Freedom (2003-2011) will be provided in the tent courtesy of the Military Order of the Purple Heart, Chapter 1919.
+THE WALL OF HONOR display of the fallen Williamson County heroes from Operation Iraqi Freedom (2003-2011) will be provided in the tent courtesy of the Military Order of the Purple Heart, Chapter 1919.

 Visit “HERO” the Horse from R.O.C.K. – A statue that honors veterans created by a local artist will be displayed all week.

-The rendering of the mural honoring the first K9 recipient of the Purple Heart – “NEMO” – will be on display throughout the week in the tent at the Field of Honor®.
+The rendering of the mural honoring a K9 recipient of the Purple Heart – “NEMO” – will be on display throughout the week in the tent at the Field of Honor®.
 The mural will be painted on the new location of Wag Heaven in downtown Georgetown beginning Veterans Day!

 Tell Your Story with ROOT STORY STUDIOS!